Aussie Bird Count

 Prizes

-There are also more than $10,000 worth of prizes being given away as part of this year’s count.
-For more information on the Aussie Backyard Bird Count, go to aussiebirdcount.org.au
+There are some amazing prizes being given away as part of this year’s count.
+For more information head to the Aussie Bird Count website

 Poster

-Help share the event by printing off an A3 poster for your school or workplace.
+Help share the event by printing off a poster for your school or workplace.

 Quizzes